Banda Singh Bahadur: Early life

 Banda Singh Bahadur was born as Lachman Dev in a Hindu family to farmer Ram Dev, at Rajouri (now in Jammu and Kashmir) on 27 October 1670.
-Sources variously describe his father as a Rajput from the Bhardwaj clan or a Dogra Rajput.
-(Note: Hakim Rai's Ahwāl-i-Lachhmaṇ Dās urf Bandā Sāhib ("Ballad of Banda Bahadur") claims that his family belonged to the Sodhi sub-clan of the Khatris.
-However, this claim appears to have been an attempt to portray him as Guru Gobind's successor, since the preceding Sikh Gurus were Sodhis.)
+While a lot of claims have been made on the caste that Banda Bahadur belonged to, primary sources from his lifetime such as the Akhbar-i-Darbar-i-Mualla or the Sri Gur Sobha make no mention of his caste or other tribal origins.
+In much later tradition from the 20th century, he is alternatively called a Dogra Rajput or a Sodhi Khatri.
 Banda Singh's family was quite poor.
 Not much is known about his early life other than the fact that Banda Singh was fond of hunting and shooting and learned the arts of horseriding, wrestling, archery, and swordsmanship at a young age and quite quickly.
 According to a tale about Banda Singh's early life he was once hunting at the age of 15.
 The sight of the doe dying saddened Banda Singh.
 He was even deeply hurt when he cut the doe and found two of the doe's babies dying who were not yet born.
 The event deeply scarred him and led to Banda Singh abandoning worldly affairs and becoming an ascetic.
 He came into contact of a fellow ascetic named Janaki Prasad.
 Prasad changed Banda Singh's name, which at the time was Lachman Dev, into Madho Das.
 Banda Singh established his own Dera (monastery) and took upon a following of some men.
+Banda was a bairagi, which was a Vaishnavite tradition.